DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/00-other-blog-site/_posts/markdown/2013-08-29-rails-use-delegates-to-avoid-long-method-chains.md

 If you wanna custom prefix, then

-{% highlight ruby %}
-class Product < ActiveRecord::Base
+{% highlight ruby %} class Product &lt; ActiveRecord::Base belongs\_to :organisation
-belongs_to :organisation

-delegate :name, to: :organisation, prefix: :org end
-{% endhighlight %}
+delegate :name, to: :organisation, prefix: :org end {% endhighlight %}

 Now you can use as `@product.org_name`